First Baptist Greenville

 Day Trips and Outings with Our “Roadrunners”

 Join our Engaged Aging Ministry for monthly outings and day trips around our community and beyond.
 Hop on the bus and enjoy conversations with those around you as we travel to different areas to explore, learn, laugh, and, of course, share great meals together.
-You can check out our upcoming Roadrunners activities on our signup page.

 First Baptist Engaged Hikers